This is a short guide on team happiness/health/morale checks, why they’re important, and four practical examples you can run with your team.

 Why Do It?

-When a team wants to track their mood as a metric, there are tools to collect, track, and analyze the data together.
-This could help predict problems before they occur.
+When a team wants to track their mood as a metric, there are various ways to collect, track, and analyze the data together.
+A Niko-Niko calendar is a simple, visual way to collect daily mood data.

 What is it?